azhx/tensorflow_model_evaluation/README.md

 # Overview
 This is a repo of two scripts used to generate evaluation metrics from models trained using Tensorflow's Object Detection API

+Calculates accuracy, IOU, and f1score for each class and saves a confusion matrix heatmap as shown above

 This is based off an older version of the API which is the only version I got to work, but it should still work for newer versions if you have the files organized as below.

 In reality, it will work as long as you have `object-detection.pbtxt` , `frozen_inference_graph.pb` , and a valid `Test.csv`